liu2z2/liu2z2.github.io/content/pages/about.md

 ​I am a multi-cultural learner who likes to apply my knowledge to incoming challenges.
 UC offers me a great opportunity with an outstanding EE curriculum and Co-op program. <br/><br/>

-I am currently seeking full-time position in two engineering fields.
+I am currently working at [L&T Technology Service](https://www.ltts.com/) in Peoria, IL, but free to download my resume and contact me for future job opportunities.
 Click on the linked text to download the **resume** I prepared for the field.

 - [Embedded Systems engineering](/docs/resume_hw.pdf) - design, prototype and implementation from hardware to software